How I Stopped Babysitting Claude Code

 What the day looks like now

 Sometimes I start with /brainstorm to flesh out a new idea, let it produce the tickets, then /execute picks them up.
-The gap between “what if we…” and “it’s in review” keeps shrinking.
+The gap between “what if we…” and “it’s in review” keeps getting shorter.
+I’m not sure how short it can get.

-Less writing code, more designing systems that write code.
+Less writing code, more thinking about what to build.
 It took some adjusting.
+I’m still adjusting.

 The pieces